 850,000 Japanese gas meters will use Sigfox network services

-Finally, the company announced that NICIGAS in Japan will use SigFox’s 0G network to connect 850,000 gas meters.
-It’s one of the largest smart utility deployments in the world and will use a meter reader developed by UnaBiz and SORACOM.
-The network will be used to transfer data from the meters to NICIGAS’ IoT platform.
-It can be remotely controlled and has over a decade of battery life.
-Data will be provided on an hourly rather than a monthly basis for more accurate reflections of gas usage and needs.
+The company also announced that Japan’s NICIGAS will use SigFox’s 0G network to connect 850,000 gas meters.
+One of the largest smart utility deployments in the world, it will use a meter reader developed by UnaBiz and SORACOM.
+The network will transfer data from meters to NICIGAS’ IoT platform.
+Remote controlled and with over a decade of battery life, the system can provide data on an hourly basis to more accurately reflect gas use and demand.

 “With more precise gas consumption data, we can better analyze our demand and supply and turn them into actionable insights for our logistics and distribution channels to achieve maximum resource efficiency.
 In addition, it will enable us to propose optimal energy usage plans to our existing and potential customers,” a NICIGAS spokesperson said.

-The new smart meter solution will also include a feature that shuts down the gas valve in the event of an earthquake, which will be welcome in earthquake-prone Japan.
+The new smart meter solution will also include an emergency shut-off feature in the event of an earthquake — a common occurrence in Japan.